jhuapl-boss/boss-manage/docs/InitialAwsSetup.md

 ## Billing Alerts
 * Run `bin/boss-account.py <bosslet.name> billing --create --add <email.address@company.tld> --ls` to create billing alarms
-  - This requires the optional `BILLING_THREASHOLDS` Bosslet configuration value to be defined
+  - This requires the optional `BILLING_THRESHOLDS` Bosslet configuration value to be defined
   - This is optional and only needed if you want to receive notification once the AWS monthly bill exceeds the given threashold(s)

 ## Error Alerts